-The Trust has established an annual planting programme which has seen the planting of over 26,000 trees and plants between 2002 and 2011.
+The Trust has established an annual planting programme which has seen the planting of over 35,000 trees and plants between 2002 and 2014.

 Get involved!
-Planting days for 2013 are:
+Planting days for 2015 are:

-Planting is a key project of the Trust to help the ecological enhancement of the Reserve and provide an opportunity for volunteers to contribute in a meaningful way.
-The Trust will continue its revegetation efforts at the Busby Head end of the Reserve with planting around the coastal fringe; further restoration work on theSmugglersBayforedunes that extends into the backdunes; and the strategic planting on the banks of streams feeding into the harbour.
+Planting is a key project of the Trust to help the ecological enhancement of the Reserve and provide an opportunity for community involvement.
+The Trust will continue its revegetation efforts at the Busby Head end of the Reserve with planting around the coastal fringe and the strategic planting on the banks of streams feeding into the harbour.

-This work would not be possible without the valuable support and effort of volunteers.
 If you would like more information on how to get involved in planting days, please click here.